Macy's Santaland NYC: When and How to See Santa at Herald Square

 Macy's Santaland is located on the eighth floor of the flagship store in Herald Square, on 34th Street between Broadway and Seventh Avenue.
 Santa flies in at the tail end of Macy's Thanksgiving Day Parade and officially starts taking requests on Black Friday.
 He'll hold court through Christmas Eve.

 Here's how it works: All visitors must make a reservation to schedule their visit with Macy's Santa.
-Reservations are FREE, and can be made starting Sunday, November 18, 2018 by logging on to macys.com/santaland to select a time.
-Each family is allowed only one reservation per season, and reservations can be booked anywhere from 30 minutes to five days ahead of time—so if you're hoping for a Christmas Eve reservation, you'll have to wait to book it.
+Reservations are FREE, and can be made starting Monday, November 25, 2019 by logging on to macys.com/santaland to select a time.
+Reservations can be booked anywhere from 30 minutes to five days ahead of time—so if you're hoping for a Christmas Eve reservation, you'll have to wait to book it.
 Pro tip: Macy's releases a new day of reservations each morning at 6am.

 Your reservation then guarantees your spot in line.
 So, yes, there will still be some sort of line, but it should be shorter—as long as the elves keep moving everyone along!
 Some readers have told us that despite the new reservation system, they've still wound up with a lengthy wait to see Santa.
 We always recommend that families go early to beat the crowds.
 By early, we mean both early in the day and early in the season.
 The nearer to Christmas, the longer the lines, especially as the day wears on.
 If possible, go on a weekday immediately after Santaland opens.
-Monday through Thursday mornings will surely be a good bet.
+Santaland opens at the daily when the store opens and closes at 9pm.
+Monday through Wednesday mornings will surely be a good bet.

 Want a really short line?
 Book the Santa Express Lane.
-It's available Friday through Sunday and takes kids directly to Santa, though this does mean they don't get to go through the Christmas village.
+It's available Monday thorough Thursday from 2pm-9pm and all day Friday through Sunday.
+It takes kids directly to Santa, though this does mean they don't get to go through the Christmas village.

 Admission to Macy's Santaland is FREE, but you'll be hard-pressed to pass up a photo package of your cutie on Santa's lap as you exit.
-Prices ranged from $20.99 to $59.99 last year.
+Prices start at $21.99.
 You can, however, take a quick shot with your phone for a digital keepsake.
 Having an official photo in that Macy's frame, though, is classic holiday memorabilia.

 Trek across the magical Rainbow Bridge in Santaland.
-Photo by Mike Coppola for Macy's
+Photo by Diane Bondareff for Macy's

 There is plenty to see even before you get into Santaland, starting with the Hallmark Channel Ticket Booth, where guests imagine they're purchasing tickets for a journey on the North Pole Express.
 Just before you board, peek at the animatronic displays from Macy's old Miracle on 34th Street windows.
 Chatty elves with names like Licorice, Tootsie, and Clementine move visitors along and engage kids with tales of Santa's workshop, keeping everyone's energy up as they wait their turn to see St. Nick.

 Check out Santa's overflowing sleigh as you wait your turn.
-Photo by Mike Coppola for Macy's
+Photo by Diane Bondareff for Macy's

 Once you've journeyed through the train, you arrive at a holiday wonderland filled with stuffed animals on glittering mounds of artificial snow, giant toy soldiers, trees festooned with ornaments and lights, a sleigh overflowing with gifts, a massive train display ensconced behind glass, and a 6-foot-tall Christmas tree.